You can help reduce your risk of developing coronary heart disease (CHD).

 If you smoke, giving up will reduce your risk of developing CHD.

 Smoking is a major risk factor for developing atherosclerosis (narrowing of the arteries).
-It also causes the majority of cases of coronary thrombosis in people under the age of 50.
+It is also the cause of most coronary thromboses (clots) in people under 50.

 Drink less alcohol